-- Stay focused on the outcome being assessed when presenting findings. - Present the findings in a way that makes sense for your program. - Share with others and collaborate on making meaning. - Make recommendations that are aligned to the outcome. - Be honest and reflective.
+- Stay focused on the outcome being assessed when presenting findings. - Present the findings in a way that makes sense for your program. - Share with others and collaborate on making meaning. - Look for patterns that you can see. - What questions do you still have about achievement of the outcome. - Make recommendations that are aligned to the outcome. - Be honest and reflective.

-This isn't about "catching" you in a mistake.
 Assessment is about being reflective of your own program through a systematic approach that leads to meaningful decisions.